ecwpz91/ecwpz91.github.io/_posts/2017-11-18-Getting and Installing Firefox Quantum.md

 Wahllah!
 You've successfully installed Firefox Quantum from an archive according to the current Linux Foundation [Filesystem Hierarchy Standard (FHS)][2], and freedesktop.org [desktop entry specification][3].

-You could also also use `yum install firefox -y`, but version 57.0 has not been added to the source repository - yet.
-But, that would defeat the purpose of this simple exercise!
+You could also also use `yum install firefox -y`, but version 57.0 has not been added to the source repository yet, and that would defeat the purpose of this blog post ;)

-What I like about this method of installation, is it sheds some light on where [Linux distributions endorsed by the Free Software Foundation][4] derive their specifications from.
+Now, what I like about this method of installation, is it sheds some light on where [Linux distributions endorsed by the Free Software Foundation][4] derive their specifications from.

-Which makes the above steps a little more interesting because it demonstrates a trade offs between installation portability, and maintenance.
+Which makes the above steps a little interesting because it shows a trade off between installation portability, and maintenance.
 Consider this, what happens when specifications change overtime?

-Or, how about if Mozilla decides to update the tarball source file download URL?
-Because that never happened before - right...?
-Anyway, thanks for stopping by, and hope this helps for the time being!
+Or, how about if there is an update the tarball source file download URL?
+Is it really worth troubleshooting?
+Maybe, or maybe not - it depends on who you ask.

-If you wanted Firefox Quantum to be available for one user - that's easy!
+Anyway, hope this helps satisfy ones craving for the latest browser tech, and if you wanted Firefox Quantum to be available for one user - that's easy!

 Just remove `sudo`, set `dir=$HOME` in step #1, and `NEW_DESKD="$HOME/.local/share/applications"` in step #2.
+See you space cowboy...

 [1]: https://www.mozilla.org/en-US/firefox/new/
 [2]: http://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch03s13.html